The Strategic Ceiling

 Dr. Ceruto’s methodology begins where conventional strategy consulting ends.
 The premise is straightforward: if the biological system generating your decisions is operating at suboptimal capacity, no amount of better data, stronger frameworks, or sharper analysis will produce reliably superior strategic output.
 The system itself must be calibrated.

-This diagnostic precision matters because each of these conditions requires a different intervention pathway.
+This assessment precision matters because each of these conditions requires a different intervention pathway.
 The neural architecture responsible for holding multiple competing priorities in working memory is biologically distinct from the architecture responsible for integrating emotional and analytical signals into a unified decision.
 Treating them as the same problem with the same solution is the fundamental error of one-size-fits-all advisory.

 What to Expect

 From there, a structured protocol maps your neural decision architecture with precision.
-The assessment identifies your specific executive function profile, not a personality type or a leadership style, but the biological operating characteristics of the prefrontal system generating your strategies.
+The assessment identifies your specific executive function profile — not a personality type or a leadership style, but the biological operating characteristics of the prefrontal system generating your strategies.

 The protocol then moves to targeted neural calibration.
 Sessions are designed around the actual decision environments you operate in, not abstract exercises.
 The objective is measurable: expanding the range of conditions under which your prefrontal system maintains strategic-grade performance.
 There are no generic templates.
 Every element is calibrated to your neural architecture and your professional demands.